 - 1. Focus on high influence and high impact sites Identify and encourage large asset owners and key stakeholders with whom council has a high degree of influence to encourage large solar PV installations.
-Examples include schools, childcare centres, local pubs & clubs, industrial sites, etc. - 2.
-Expand mechanisms to encourage small scale installations, with a focus on community energy and equity measures
+Examples include schools, childcare centres, local pubs & clubs, industrial sites. - 2.
+Expand mechanisms to encourage small scale installations, with a focus on community energy and equity measures Council can build on current programs such as Our Energy Future and the Green Living Centre to increase access and support for small-scale installations.
+Additionally, Council can progress work with the Community Power Agency to identify effective community energy strategies for the Inner West and support fairer access to renewables for those currently locked out of solar (e.g. apartment dwellers and renters).

-Council has taken several steps towards becoming a leader in renewable energy including adopting the SunSpot solar potential tool and implementation support through the Green Living Centre.
-These mechanisms can be expanded and made more accessible to encourage growth in small scale installations.
-Furthermore, Inner West Council has been working with the Community Power Agency to identify potential strategies, such as solar gardens and microgrids, to support community energy, particularly for those residents who are 'locked out' of solar (e.g. low-income households, renters).

 - 1. Identify high impact assets and engage with key stakeholders engage in discussions with key stakeholders including private schools, the NSW Department of Education, large commercial and industrial property owners and food and retail chain owners to identify high impact asset owners and sites. - 2.
 Devise and implement programs these can include programs that target high impact, high influence assets (e.g. Solar My School) and those that support community energy investment and improve feasibility for residents who would normally be 'locked out' of solar. - 3.
-Explore funding options including support from government agencies including CEFC and OEH for large scale solar PV projects. - 4.
+Explore funding options including support from government agencies including the CEFC for large scale solar PV projects and infrastructure development such as EV charging. - 4.
 Review planning controls review existing planning controls to facilitate increased solar PV take-up.
 These include increasing BASIX targets to drive increased solar PV uptake in newlybuilt dwellings and exploring installation options for heritage conservation areas and heritage items whilst ensuring heritage significance is protected. - 5.
-Marketing and communications to increase visibility and access to Council's current programs and support mechanisms for buildings to install solar PV, e.g. Our Solar Future. - 6.
+Marketing and communications to increase visibility and access to Council's current programs and support mechanisms for buildings to install solar PV, e.g. Our Energy Future. - 6.
 Track & monitor program performance